Dual representations for quasiconvex compositions with applications to systemic risk measures: Convex and quasiconvex functions

-\begin{rem} It is well-known that $f$ is quasiconvex if and only if the sublevel set $S_m^f$ is convex for every $m\in\R$ (\citet[Sect.
-2.1, p.
-41]{zal}), and $f$ is lower semicontinuous if and only if $S^f_m$ is closed for every $m\in\R$ (\citet[Lemma 2.39]{aliprantis}).
-Moreover, every closed convex strict subset of $\X$ can be written as the intersection of all closed halfspaces that contain it (\citet[Cor.
-5.83]{aliprantis}).
-Thus, when $f$ is proper, lower semicontinuous and quasiconvex, $S^f_m$ can be written as an intersection of closed halfspaces for each $m\in\R$. \end{rem}
+\begin{remark} It is well-known that $f$ is quasiconvex if and only if $S_f^m$ is convex for every $m\in\R$ (\cite[Sect.~2.1, p.~41]{zal}), and $f$ is lower semicontinuous if and only if $S_f^m$ is closed for every $m\in\R$ (\cite[Lem.~2.39]{aliprantis}).
+Moreover, every closed convex strict subset of $\X$ can be written as the intersection of all closed halfspaces that contain it (\cite[Cor.~5.83]{aliprantis}).
+Thus, when $f$ is lower semicontinuous and quasiconvex, $S_f^m$ can be written as an intersection of closed halfspaces for each $m\in\R$. \end{remark}